How to complain about a housing association

 When to complain

-You can make a complaint about issues you come across, including:
+You can make a complaint about issues such as:

 Step 2: send a formal complaint

-Find your housing associations contact details on the Scottish Housing Regulator.
+Email or write the the housing association.
+Find your housing association's contact details on the Scottish Housing Regulator.

-Email or write to your housing association to complain about your issue.
-Keep copies of any letters or emails you send and receive.
+Keep copies of any letters or emails you send.

 what you're complaining about